IsiteYves/deploy_agent_IsiteYves/README.md

 ./setup_project.sh
 ```

-### 4. Follow the Instructions
+### 4. Follow these instructions
-- Enter the project name (alphanumeric, underscores, and hyphens only)
+- Enter the project name (only alphanumeric characters, underscores, and hyphens are allowed in that name)
-- Select whether to update attendance thresholds
+- Select whether to update attendance thresholds or not
-- If updating, enter the new warning and failure percentages (0-100)
+- If you choose to update, enter the new warning and failure percentages (0 to 100)

-## How to Use the Archive Functionality
+## How to use the archive functionality
-The script contains a signal handling mechanism to catch user interrupts (SIGINT/Ctrl+C):
+The script contains a signal handling mechanism to catch user interrupts (SIGINT/Ctrl + C):
-1. While running, press Ctrl+C at any time
+1. While running this script, press Ctrl+C at any time
 2. The script will:
-* Generate an archive: attendance_tracker_[project_name]_archive.tar.gz
+* First generate an archive: attendance_tracker_[project_name]_archive.tar.gz
-* Remove the partially created project directory
+* Then remove the partially created project directory
-* Cleanly shut down
+* Finally cleanly shut down

-Example:
+Example from what I ran:
 ```
 $ ./setup_project.sh
 ==========================================